WCUSTC/CCPE/README.md

 # CCPE
 Wildfire Smoke Detection with Cross Contrast Patch Embedding

 Code and data are being collated.
-It is expected to be made public by the end of January 2024.
+They will be published after the papers have been accepted.